-Can you get a divorce to avoid lawsuit judgments?
+Getting a divorce to avoid a lawsuit?
+It isn’t a good idea!
+We will find out the reason behind it below.
+So, can you really get a divorce to avoid lawsuit judgments?
 Yes, but it is not a very good idea.
 Recently, I was chatting with someone about the Harvey Weinstein Georgina Chapman divorce.
-It was so quick, quiet and drama free and Georgina has never said a bad word against her husband nor has she done any press about it as far as I know.
-So the person I was speaking with speculated that maybe they got a divorce to avoid lawsuit judgments given the enormous amount of legal problems Mr Weinstein is undergoing at this time.
+It was so quick, quiet, and drama free and Georgina has never said a bad word against her husband nor has she done any press about it as far as I know.
+So the person I was speaking with speculated that maybe they got a divorce to avoid lawsuit judgments given the enormous amount of legal problems Mr. Weinstein is undergoing at this time.

 In the Weinstein Chapman divorce, I am not sure if it was contested in any way.
 I do know it moved fairly quickly (it was over in 3 months) through the process so if they had any disputes, it was not a lot.
 Miss Georgina Chapman walked away with quite a huge chunk of assets including, I believe, between $15 and $20 million USD in cash and property – according to Page Six.
 This does not mean it was a fraudulent transfer, just because it was so quick.